practice areas

 Facing manslaughter charges is challenging, but with a skilled and experienced Sonoma County manslaughter lawyer from Wilber Law Offices, P.C., you can confidently navigate the legal system.
 We provide aggressive defense and compassionate guidance during this difficult time.

-Contact Wilber Law Offices, P.C. today to schedule a consultation with our manslaughter lawyer in Sonoma County!
+Contact Wilber Law Offices, P.C. today by calling (707) 691-3309 to schedule a consultation with our manslaughter lawyer in Sonoma County!

 Charges Reduced